academic advice

-The appeals process allows students to request the University to review academic decisions.
+The appeals process allows students to request a review of academic decisions.
 There must be evidence which shows that something has affected your academic performance.

 Students cannot appeal just because they disagree with their grade.